martin0004/charity_donors_finder/README.md

 # Data Cleaning

-Data exploration revealed some inconsistancies in the raw data format.
-Therefore, the following data cleaning tasks were performed on `census.csv` before moving to the model design phase.
+Data exploration revealed some minor inconsistancies in the raw data format.
+The following data cleaning tasks were performed on `census.csv` before moving on to the model design phase.

 - Remove all spaces from the csv file.
 - Make all letters lower case.